top of page

 The Esteem Movement: Inflating a child’s self-esteem does not improve their behavior.
 BUT, improved behavior does improve self-esteem.
 When children receive genuine positive feedback on their behavior, they feel better about themselves.

-• “The #1 Rule for Giving Consequences: You Can’t Punish Your Child Into Good Behavior”
+• “The Number 1 Rule for Giving Consequences: You Can’t Punish Your Child Into Good Behavior”

 Consequences are done for a reason, punishments are not.